Dre Campbell Farm

 25 Natural Ways to Get Rid of Cucumber Beetles on Plants

 As any good farmer knows, a successful harvest is dependent on knowing the enemies of your crops.
-One such formidable pest is the cucumber beetle.
+One such enemy is the insect cucumber beetle.

-They are a killer of cucurbits (melons, cucumbers, pumpkin, squash, zucchini, etc.), among other plants such as corn.
+Cucumber beetles are common pests you may find on cucurbits (melons, cucumbers, pumpkin, squash, zucchini, etc.), among other plants such as corn.

-Cucumber beetles not only chew on leaves, which wouldn’t be so bad, but also transmit bacterial wilt, which kills [1].
+The adult beetles not only chew holes in leaves, which wouldn’t be so bad, but they can also transmit bacterial wilt, which can kill affected plants [1].

-Know not only the signs of an infestation but also how to best naturally get rid of this pest from your plants.
+Know not only the signs of an infestation but also how to best naturally get rid of these pests from your garden.

 How to Get Rid of Cucumber Beetles Naturally

-Below are some of the best organic control methods and home remedies for cucumber beetles!
+Below are some of the best natural control methods and home remedies for cucumber beetles!

 1. Diatomaceous Earth